logaretm/vee-validate/docs/advanced/cross-field-validation.md

 # Cross Field Validation

-There are a lot of terms to describe this use case, so we will just use an example.
-Consider a `password` field and a `confirmation` field, both fields must match each other but unlike the validation scenarios we encountered we now actually have a dependency between two fields, as one must match the other.
+There are a lot of terms to describe this use case, cross-field validation is when a validation rule needs to use another field's value to validate the current field.

+Consider a `password` field and a `confirmation` field, both fields must match each other but unlike the validation scenarios you've encountered, you now have a dependency between two fields, as one must match the other.

 ## Targeting other fields

-vee-validate handles such rules given that you properly do the following:
+vee-validate handles such rules but **you must do the following**:

 - Wrap the fields within the same `ValidationObserver` component.
 - The target field must have a `name` or `vid` prop.
 - Properly reference the target field `name` or `vid` value in the rules of the other.

-This can be confusing at first, but let's build up our sample from scratch, so we have those two fields:
+This can be confusing at first, you can start by defining those two fields:

 ```vue
 <ValidationProvider rules="required" v-slot="{ errors }">